 How to Stay Safe in Albania

-You can read about the 14 travel scams to avoid right here.
+Scams aren’t super common, but they do occur.
+You can read about common travel scams to avoid here.

 The most important piece of advice I can offer is to purchase good travel insurance.
-Travel insurance will protect you against illness, injury, theft, and cancellations .
+This protects you against illness, injury, theft, and cancellations .
 It’s comprehensive protection in case anything goes wrong.
-I never go on a trip without it as I’ve had to use it many times in the past.
+I never go on a trip without it, as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you:

 Albania Travel Guide: The Best Booking Resources